Dollar-Cost Averaging (DCA) explained

 If you’re working with a monthly financial cycle, you might choose to make investments weekly, in which case you’d simply divide the total sum to be invested by the number of weeks in that month.

-Once you have the strategy set up, the idea is that you should be less likely to make knee-jerk decisions.
+Once you have the strategy set up, the idea is that you should be less likely to make reactive decisions.

 However, it’s also wise to schedule regular reviews to ensure that the investments you’ve chosen are performing as expected.